Error Estimation for Physics-informed Neural Networks Approximating Semilinear Wave Equations: Numerical Experiments

 where

-The neural network used in the numerical experiments has two hidden layers and uses a $tanh$ activation function (as suggested by the theory) with 80 neurons in each layer (for a graphical representation see Figure \ref{fig:NN}).
+The neural network used in the numerical experiments has two hidden layers and uses $tanh$ activation function (as suggested by the theory) with 80 neurons in each layer (for a graphical representation see figure \ref{fig:NN}).
 Full batch training with an L-BFGS optimizer for a maximum of 50000 iterations was used.
-The network was trained using empirical risk minimization on the training error (\ref{TrainingErr}) with the weights and training set determined by the midpoint rule.
-The grid-like distribution of the training points can be observed in Figures \ref{fig:Trainingpoints} and \ref{fig:Trainingpoints3D}.
+The network was trained using empirical risk minimization on the training error \ref{TrainingErr} with the weights and training set determined by the midpoint rule.
+The grid-like distribution of the training points can be observed in figure \ref{fig:Trainingpoints} and \ref{fig:Trainingpoints3D}.
 For each number of training points the algorithm was run 10 times and the mean was computed.
-The number of training points was chosen to guarantee that the application of the midpoint rule \eqref{Quadrature2} to the domain would result in regular grids with equidistant points.
-As a consequence, the number of training points ranges from 144 points to 18750 points.
-The code was adapted from the code used for the numerical experiments in \cite{Mishra2}.
+The code was adapted from the code used for the numerical experiments in \cite{Mishra2} by Mishra and Molinaro.

-The exact solution at times $T=0, T=0.25$ and $T=0.5$, as well as the PINN solutions for the smallest and largest number of training points is shown in Figure \ref{fig:solutions}.
+The exact solution at times $T=0, T=0.25$ and $T=0.5$, as well as the PINN solutions for the least and most amount of training points is shown in figure \ref{fig:solutions}.
 It is evident that the PINN solutions approximate the real solution very well as they are almost indistinguishable.
-Pointwise error plots are offered in Figure \ref{fig:error} where it can be seen that the errors decrease with the number of training points.
-For 144 training points the magnitude of the pointwise error is between $10^{-3}$ and $10^{-2}$, whereas for 18750 training points the errors have a magnitude of around $10^{-3}$.
+Pointwise error plots are offered in figure \ref{fig:error} where it can be seen that the errors decrease with the number of training points.
+For 144 training points the magnitude of the pointwise error is between $10^{-3}$ and $10^{-2}$ whereas for 18750 training points the errors are more around the magnitude $10^{-3}$.